ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Concurrency and parallelism

 Before telling what virtual threads are, we need to explain how they can increase the throughput of concurrent applications.
-It is worth starting by explaining what _concurrency_ is and how it differs from _parallelism_.
+To begin with, it is worth explaining what _concurrency_ is and how it differs from _parallelism_.

 Parallelism is a technique to accelerate a single task by splitting it into cooperating subtasks scheduled on multiple computing resources.
-The main performance parameter in parallel applications is _latency_ (the time duration of task processing).
+The main performance parameter in parallel applications is _latency_ (the duration of task processing).
 An example of a parallel code is the Fork/Join framework.

 Concurrency, in contrast, is a technique to schedule largely independent tasks to multiple computing resources.
-The main performance parameter in concurrent applications is _throughput_ (the number of tasks processed per time unit).
+The main performance parameter in concurrent applications is _throughput_ (number of tasks processed per unit of time).
 An example of a concurrent application is a server.

 ### Little's Law